ueqri/pcl/doc/advanced/content/compiler_optimizations.rst

 excessive optimizations by default, and rely on CMake's *RelWithDebInfo* by default.
 You should do the same too when you prototype.

+# this is a test line for CI.